How to speak French fast

 Likely, when you watch the video again, you’ll be surprised by how much French you know!

-That’s because memorizing grammar and vocabulary is noticeably more effective when it comes from French source material.
+That’s because memorizing grammar and vocabulary is noticeably more effective when it comes from entertaining French source material.

 3. Listen to Authentic French Content as Often as Possible